dotStryhn/ARMTemplates/Microsoft.Network/dnsZones/CNAME/v1.0/README.md

 ## Description

-ARM Template for deploying an CNAME Record for a DNS Zone
+ARM Template for deploying a CNAME Record for a DNS Zone

 ## Required Parameters